legokor/INDACT_Hardware/docs/HardwareDocumentation.md

 > TODO complete this section with mCAD models and diagrams

 The robot arm is constructed from extruded aluminium profiles, machined stainless steel plates, aluminium spacer rods, and held together with screws.
 A vertical profile and a paralel ball screw are mounted on a rotary base, forming the **Z axis** of the arm's movement.
 A carriage riding on this profile is connected to another, horizontal profile, which forms the **R axis**.
-The end-effector, currently a 3D-printed mechanical hand with 5 fingers, is attached to one end of the R axis profile.
+The end-effector, currently a 3D-printed mechanical anthropomorphic hand with 5 fingers, is attached to one end of the R axis profile.

 The base enables rotary movement (**Phi axis**), realised by a stepper motor and belt-drive.
 The Z axis movement is realised by a stepper motor, mounted at the upper end of the Z axis profile, driving the ball screw.
 The R axis movement is realised by a stepper motor mounted on the carriage, driving a studded belt fastened to the R axis profile, similarly to how some laser-engravers and 3D printers move.
 The movement of the fingers is realised by 3 servos inside the palm section of the hand assembly.